 How does a sales enablement strategy work?

 To align both the sales and marketing departments on the same goals, a sales enablement strategy would typically integrate various functions.
 In addition to sales and marketing, this will include HR, customer care, product and brand management, and the legal team.
 This would be almost impossible to achieve without a sales enablement tool that streamlines the process across the different departments.
-The tool will integrate technological resources such as CRM software, content development, buyer’s journey, talent management, and other ongoing processes.
+The tool will integrate technological resources such as CRM software, to reach out to your clients; content development; buyer’s journey; talent management; and other ongoing processes.